Brian Tracy books and courses are great.

 - Think positively but prepare for other possibilities

-- embrace new experiences and leave comfort zone
+- embrace new experiences and leave the comfort zone

-- See themselves as self employed.
+- See themselves as self-employed.
 They accept 100% responsibility, see whatever happens in the company as affecting themselves.
-Look for ways to improve their organization, are team players and result-focused.
+Look for ways to improve their organization, are team players and results-focused.
 All good leaders were good followers.
 All opportunities will open up once you start taking full responsibility for your organization.

-- they are always self-teachable, never become impressed by their intelligence (contrary to some grads)
+- They are always self-teachable, andnever become impressed by their intelligence

-- develop mental resilience: it’s not how hard you fall, it’s how far you bounce.
+- Mental resilience: it’s not how hard you fall, it’s how far you bounce.
 Successful people don’t allow external events to dictate their emotions

-My Note: I particularly loved and made it my own, the idea that you never work for anyone else.
-You are always self employed.
+I particularly loved and made it my own, the idea that you never work for anyone else.
+You are always self-employed.

 - positive self talk and affirmation: use the law of substitution to tell yourself positive things.
 “I like myself” or “I’m the best” “I’m sexy”